powergr/cipherflow-visualizer/src/content/blog/SHA1-hash.md

 - **Industry Guidance:** NIST, Microsoft, Google, and Mozilla have all issued strong warnings or outright bans on the use of SHA-1 in any security context.

 **Bottom Line:** SHA-1 is obsolete and insecure for any use beyond non-critical checksums.

+## FAQ

+### What is SHA-1 and what does it do?

+SHA-1 (Secure Hash Algorithm 1) is a cryptographic hash function that produces a 160-bit hash value from arbitrary input data.
+It was used for digital signatures, file integrity checks, and SSL/TLS certificates but is now considered insecure.

+### Why is SHA-1 no longer considered secure?

+SHA-1 is insecure due to practical collision attacks, such as the 2017 SHAttered attack, which showed that two different inputs can produce the same hash.
+Chosen-prefix collisions (2019) further compromised its reliability for cryptographic purposes.

+### What are the main vulnerabilities of SHA-1?

+SHA-1 is vulnerable to collision attacks (creating two inputs with the same hash) and chosen-prefix collisions (crafting arbitrary files with matching hashes).
+These weaknesses make it unsuitable for digital signatures, certificates, or password hashing.

+### Can SHA-1 still be used for any purposes?

+SHA-1 can be used for non-cryptographic purposes, such as non-security-critical checksums or legacy system compatibility (e.g., Git).
+However, it should not be used for any security-sensitive applications due to its vulnerabilities.

+### What are the recommended alternatives to SHA-1?

+Recommended alternatives include SHA-256 or SHA-512 (from the SHA-2 family) and SHA-3 for cryptographic purposes.
+These algorithms offer stronger collision resistance and are widely supported in modern systems.

+### How does SHA-1 compare to MD5?

+SHA-1 is historically more secure than MD5, with a longer 160-bit output compared to MD5’s 128-bit output.
+However, both are now cryptographically broken due to collision vulnerabilities, with SHA-1 being slightly more resistant but still obsolete.

+### Why is SHA-1 still relevant for educational purposes?

+SHA-1’s historical significance, widespread past use, and well-documented vulnerabilities make it a valuable case study for learning about cryptographic hash functions, collision attacks, and the importance of adopting stronger algorithms like SHA-2 or SHA-3.

 ## References